The Vermont Statutes Online

 (i) wage information;

-(ii) whether the individual is receiving, has received, or has made application for unemployment compensation and the amount of any compensation being received or to be received by such individual;
+(ii) whether the individual is receiving, has received, or has made application for unemployment compensation and the amount of any compensation being received or to be received by the individual;

 (iii) the current or most recent home address of the individual; and

-(iv) whether the individual has refused an offer of employment and, if so, a description of the employment offered and the terms, conditions, and rate of pay therefor.
+(iv) whether the individual has refused an offer of employment and, if so, a description of the employment offered and the associated terms, conditions, and rate of pay.

-(B) The term “state agency” means any agency described in 7 U.S.C. § 2012(s) that administers the Supplemental Nutrition Assistance Program established under that act.
+(B) As used in this subdivision (e)(3), “state agency” means any agency described in 7 U.S.C. § 2012(s) that administers the Supplemental Nutrition Assistance Program.

-(D) The information shall not be released unless the requesting agency agrees to reimburse the costs involved for furnishing such information.
+(D) The information shall not be released unless the requesting agency agrees to reimburse the costs involved for furnishing the information.

-(ii) The term “state or local agency charged with administering TANF” means any such agency administering a plan approved under part A of Title IV of the Social Security Act.
+(ii) As used in this subdivision (e)(4), “state or local agency charged with administering TANF” means any such agency administering a plan approved under 42 U.S.C. chapter 7, subchapter IV, part A.

-(B) The information requested shall not be released unless the requesting TANF agency agrees to reimburse the Department of Labor for the costs involved in furnishing such information.
+(B) The information requested shall not be released unless the requesting TANF agency agrees to reimburse the Department of Labor for the costs involved in furnishing the information.

 (C) The requesting agency shall agree that the requested information shall be used only for the purposes authorized in subdivision (e)(4)(A) of this section.

-(5)(A) The Department of Labor shall disclose to officers or employees of the Federal Parent Locator Service (FPLS) or National New Hire Directory any employment, wage, and unemployment compensation claim information contained in its claim records that may be useful in locating an absent parent or the parent’s employer solely for purposes of administering the child support enforcement provisions of Title IV of the Social Security Act.
+(5)(A) The Department of Labor shall disclose to officers or employees of the Federal Parent Locator Service (FPLS) or National New Hire Directory any employment, wage, and unemployment compensation claim information contained in its claim records that may be useful in locating an absent parent or the parent’s employer solely for purposes of administering the child support enforcement provisions of 42 U.S.C. chapter 7, subchapter IV.

-(B) The requesting Federal Parent Locator Service shall agree that the requested information shall be used only for purposes authorized in Section 303(h)(1) of the Social Security Act.
+(B) The requesting Federal Parent Locator Service shall agree that the requested information shall be used only for purposes authorized in 42 U.S.C. § 503(h)(1).

 (C) The information requested shall not be released unless the requesting Federal Parent Locator Service agrees to reimburse the Department of Labor for the costs involved in furnishing the requested information.